 In order to grow, businesses need to expand their operations.
-Horizontal integration and vertical integration are two such common strategies that businesses use for expansion.
+Horizontal integration and vertical integration are two common strategies businesses use for expansion.
 Though both strategies involve acquiring other companies for growth, yet both are very different from each other.
-To understand the relevance of both the strategies, we must know the differences between horizontal vs vertical integration.
+To understand the relevance of both strategies, we must know the differences between horizontal vs vertical integration.

 Before we list the differences between horizontal vs vertical integration, we need to understand what both these concepts mean.